6 Surprising Brands Creating Content We Actually Love

 Good Tips by OXO

 While it may be surprising to see a brand known for its simple lifestyle solutions creating compelling content, the content of OXO’s Good Tips blog is no surprise at all — a collection of good tips for home and living.
-The insightful ideas that power the Good Tips Blog are actually useful, a delightful relief from let’s-pretend-it’s-not-promotion content that was once the go-to for brand-powered blogs, and its editorial-style photography featuring OXO products renders an experience akin to that of a magazine or well-curated social media feed.
+The insightful ideas that power the Good Tips Blog are actually useful, a delightful relief from let’s-pretend-it’s-not-promotional content that was once the go-to for brand-powered blogs, and its editorial-style photography featuring OXO products renders an experience akin to that of a magazine or well-curated social media feed.

 Business Trends and Insights by American Express